-Mr Woodhall has worked in the securitisation market since its inception in the UK and was closely involved with the development of securitisation in Asia during the mid to late 1990s.
-He has been in the forefront of the development of securitisations, including advising in relation to the first European based pan-European ABCP programme; the first non-performing loan securitisations in Europe; the first CMBS structures in Hong Kong; the first auto loan securitisations in Indonesia and Thailand; one of the first securitisations of non-renminbi earnings (shipping freight) by a Chinese state entity; and exotic asset classes ranging from champagne stocks to music publishing rights and satellite broadcast income to litigation claim proceeds.
+John Woodhall has worked in the securitisation market since its inception in the UK and was closely involved with the development of securitisation in Asia during the mid-to-late 1990s.
+He has been at the forefront of the development of structured finance, including advising in relation to the first European based pan-European ABCP programme; the first non-performing loan securitisations in Europe; the first CMBS structures in Hong Kong; the first auto loan securitisations in Indonesia and Thailand; one of the first securitisations of non-renminbi earnings (shipping freight) by a Chinese state entity; and exotic asset classes ranging from champagne stocks to music publishing rights and satellite broadcast income to litigation claim proceeds.

-Mr Woodhall’s recent experience includes advising the funders in relation to the provision of £1 billion of rated securitisation financing for the leveraged acquisition by GTCR of Premium Credit Limited, a consumer credit subsidiary of Bank of America; advising Santander SGBM in relation to "first-time" rated auto loan securitisation in Finland and Sweden, and in relation to an auto loan securitisation in Norway; advising on rated consumer loan and auto loan securitisations in the UK; advising on rated and unrated CLOs; advising a major Spanish retail group on the securitisation of their store card receivables; advising in relation to the restructuring of a €1 billion pan European trade receivables securitisation; and advising a leading hedge fund on the acquisition of portfolios of defaulted and in-litigation consumer debt.
+Mr Woodhall’s recent experience includes advising the Originator in relation to a multi-jurisdictional “first time” securitisation of payday loans; advising the funders in relation to the provision of £1 billion of rated securitisation financing for the leveraged acquisition by GTCR of Premium Credit Limited, a consumer credit subsidiary of Bank of America; advising Santander SGBM in relation to "first-time" rated auto loan securitisation in Finland and Sweden, and in relation to an auto loan securitisation in Norway; advising on rated consumer loan and auto loan securitisations in the UK; advising on rated and unrated CLOs; advising a major Spanish retail group on the securitisation of their store card receivables; advising in relation to the restructuring of a €1 billion pan-European trade receivables securitisation; and advising a leading hedge fund on the acquisition of portfolios of defaulted and in-litigation consumer debt.

 This biography is an extract from Who's Who Legal: Capital Markets which can be purchased from our Shop.